 Best time to visit Basilicata

-1,000 km and 8 days afterwards, I can say that Basilicata is a region of unique charm and genuine hospitality, one of the few remaining places that still preserve their authenticity and seem to be left untouched by mass tourism.
+1,000 km and 8 days afterward, I can say that Basilicata is a region of unique charm and genuine hospitality, one of the few remaining places that still preserve their authenticity and seem to be left untouched by mass tourism.
 And then Basilicata has a little something for everyone: exciting adventures for thrill-seekers, lots of itineraries for the cultural explorers and lovely beaches for those in need of a relaxing holiday.